• Skip to primary navigation

 Region(s): National, West

-He is the chief operating officer/chief medical officer of NKMax America, Inc., a subsidiary of South Korean-based ATGen Global, where he oversees all translational research and clinical programs.
+Dr. Paul Song is a radiation oncologist, biotech executive, and health reform activist.
+He recently served on the faculty of the Samuel Oschin Cancer Center at Cedars Sinai Hospital, and currently sees Medicaid and uninsured patients at Dignity California Hospital.
+Dr. Song is the chief operating officer/chief medical officer of NKMax America, where he oversees translational research and clinical programs.
 He is also the chief medical officer of Hawkeye Bio.

-Dr. Song graduated with honors from the University of Chicago and received his medical degree from George Washington University.
-He completed his residency in radiation oncology at the University of Chicago where he served as chief resident and completed a brachytherapy fellowship at the Institute Gustave Roussy in Villejuif, France.
-He was also awarded an ASTRO research fellowship in 1995 for his research in radiation-inducible gene therapy.
+Dr. Song earned his bachelor’s degree from the University of Chicago and his medical degree from George Washington University.
+He completed his residency in radiation oncology at the University of Chicago, where he served as chief resident, and completed a brachytherapy fellowship at the Institute Gustave Roussy in France.
+As a past chair of PNHP’s California chapter, and advisor to PNHP’s national board, Dr. Song has made dozens of presentations to community and medical audiences, as well as national news outlets.

 Oliver T. Fein, MD, FACP